Nikowet2023/Nikowet2023/README.md

-### Hi, I'm Keith Nicolette A. Damasco, a third year IT student from Central Philippine University
+### Hi, I'm Keith Nicolette A. Damasco.
+A third year IT student from Central Philippine University
-# Here are some fun or interesting facts about me:
+## Here are some fun or interesting facts about me:
 - 🎮 - Loves to play Mobile Legends
 - b. 🥰 - A hopeful romantic boy
 - c. 🐱 - cat lover